lucaslrodri/jupyter-tikz/README.md

     }),
 ```

-It will result as shown below:
+Now, you will have LaTeX syntax code highlighting for `%%tikz` magic cells, as demonstrated below:

 ![Using Jupyter TikZ with LaTeX syntax highlight](https://raw.githubusercontent.com/lucaslrodri/jupyter-tikz/development/assets/highlight_cell_tikz.png)